Skip to main content

 Angela R. Hight Walker (Fed)

-An issue of great importance to Dr. Hight Walker is encouraging the young and underrepresented to participate in science.
-Through on and offsite demonstrations and lectures, she activity engages in promoting the excitement of science.
-Recruiting, promoting and mentoring undergraduate students and postdoctoral researchers is a passion.
-Angela has hosted 14 NRC postdoctoral fellows and countless students in her lab during her 25-year career at NIST.
+An issue of great importance to Dr. Hight Walker is encouraging the young to participate in science.
+Through on and offsite demonstrations, lectures, and conferences she activity engages in promoting the excitement of science.
+Recruiting, encouraging and mentoring high school and undergraduate students and postdoctoral researchers is a passion of Angela’s, having hosted over 50 during her tenure at NIST.

 Publications